AaronSaikovski/gogoodwe/README.md

 ### Command Line Usage

-GoGoodwe uses [Cobra](https://github.com/spf13/cobra) for CLI argument parsing.
+GoGoodwe uses [Cobra](https://github.com/spf13/cobra) with subcommands for CLI argument parsing.

+#### GetData Command

+Retrieves real-time data from your SEMS inverter.
 The Report Type parameter specifies which type of data report to generate:

 **Available Report Types:**
-- `detail` or `0` - Fully detailed inverter monitoring report
+- `detail` or `0` - Fully detailed inverter monitoring report (default)
 - `summary` or `1` - Summary Data report (reduced information)
 - `point` or `2` - Inverter All points data
 - `plant` or `3` - Plant Detail By Powerstation Id